 Consuming adequate protein is essential for all athletes, independent of the type of diet they may follow.
 However, the amount of protein necessary to elicit benefits is based on a variety of factors including individual body composition, type of sport, intensity/frequency of training, and specific goals.
 There has been a lot of controversy surrounding the ideal protein intake for a keto-adapted athlete.
 As stated previously, protein needs are highly individualized and may need to be adjusted on a continuous basis.
 In general, a good starting point is to set your protein intake to around 20-25% of total calories which comes out to around 1.2-1.7 grams per kilogram of body weight for most people.

 For more information on protein intake on a ketogenic diet, refer to this article: https://ketogenic.com/sports-performance/protein-and-performance/

 4. Trust the Process

 When starting a ketogenic diet, your body will undergo a transition or adaption period that is necessary to allow the switch from burning carbohydrate for fuel to burning fat for fuel.
 It is important to realize that your body needs some time to adjust and you may notice a dip in performance during this period.
 Don’t worry, this is completely normal and will soon pass.
-You need to be patient, positive, and push through those initial workouts.
-Make sure to follow tips in this article to ease the adaptation process and you will become a fat burning machine in no time!
+You need to be patient, positive and push through those initial workouts.
+Make sure to follow the tips in this article to ease the adaptation process and you will become a fat burning machine in no time!

 5. Exogenous (Supplemental) Ketones